ArchipelagoMW/Archipelago/worlds/adventure/docs/setup_en.md

 the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apadvn` extension.

-Double-click on your patch file to start your client and start the ROM patch process.
+Drag your patch file to the AdventureClient.exe to start your client and start the ROM patch process.
 Once the process is finished (this can take a while), the client and the emulator will be started automatically (if you set the emulator path as recommended).

 ### Connect to the Multiserver